lkleinbrodt/flask-react-shadcn-template/README.md

 **How it Works:**

-1.  **Request Interceptor:** Automatically attaches the `Authorization: Bearer <token>` header to every outgoing request by reading the `accessToken` cookie.
+1.  **Request Interceptor:** Automatically adds the CSRF token to the `X-CSRF-TOKEN` header for requests that require CSRF protection.
 2.  **Response Interceptor (Token Refresh):**
     - If an API call returns a `401 Unauthorized` error, it means the access token has expired.
-    - The interceptor automatically calls the `/api/auth/refresh` endpoint using the `HttpOnly` refresh token cookie.
+    - The interceptor automatically calls the `/api/auth/refresh` endpoint.
+The browser sends the `HttpOnly` refresh token cookie automatically.
-    - If successful, it receives a new access token, updates the `accessToken` cookie, and **transparently retries the original failed request.**
+    - If successful, the backend sets new `HttpOnly` cookies, and the interceptor **transparently retries the original failed request.**
-    - If the refresh fails, it logs the user out.
+    - If the refresh fails, it redirects the user to the login page.

 This pattern means you **do not need to manually handle token refreshing** in your components or services.
+The `HttpOnly` cookies are managed entirely by the browser and backend.

 ### Handling API Errors